 Whether you were directly involved in a devastating event or exposed to it after the fact, there are a few steps you can take to minimise the impact of these events.

 The mental and emotional toll from one or many devastating events can cause confusing and frightening emotions.
-These emotions aren’t limited to the those who experienced the event but also to those who are exposed to events of a cumulative nature.
-Instant news coverage means that we’re all bombarded with confronting images from natural disasters, violence, and terrorist attacks almost the instantly.
+These emotions aren’t limited to those who experienced the event but also to those who are continually exposed indirectly to these events.
+Instant news coverage means that we’re all bombarded with confronting images of natural disasters, violence, and terrorist attacks almost instantly.
 Repeated and ongoing exposure to these events can cause traumatic stress and leave you feeling overwhelmed, hopeless and helpless.

-Traumatic stress is a very normal reaction to abnormal situations.
+Traumatic stress is a normal reaction to abnormal situations.

 Signs you may be overwhelmed